This event is SOLD OUT.

 Please call 857-444-1500 x1 to be added to the waiting list.

 This webinar will use Zoom.
 Registration will close at 9am ET on Friday.

 Originally scheduled to be onsite in Dedham, MA, this program has been moved online and is scheduled for the same date.

-Writing can be a force that advances learning of core knowledge, builds critical thinking, nurtures social-emotional learning, and strengthens overall mastery of all the literacy standards, This online seninar will explore easy-to-implement and time-efficient ways to revolutionize and re-inspire how you teach writing, based in the latest empirical studies and brain research.
+Writing can be a force that advances learning of core knowledge, builds critical thinking, nurtures social-emotional learning, and strengthens overall mastery of all the literacy standards, This online seminar will explore easy-to-implement and time-efficient ways to revolutionize and re-inspire how you teach writing, based in the latest empirical studies and brain research.
 You will explore an instructional framework that helps students generate fresh insights when they write about what they learn.
 Learn how to lead discussions in ways that invigorate close reading and deep thinking about texts, the basis of strong writing.
 Examine ways to teach scaffolding and provide structures for navigating the writing process in collaborative, personalized ways, that won’t curb voice, but will unleash agency in students.
 Learn how to help your students become more strategic, independent, and goal-oriented writers.
 Learn simple to use, practical, boots-on-the-ground powerful strategies and free resources that will help your students become more mindful, engaged, and action-oriented writers.

 Participants will be able to:

 This seminar is applicable for for K-8 teachers, reading and writing teachers, instructional coaches, special educators, psychologists, social workers, speech-language pathologists, and leaders at the school or district level.